Dipoles and streams in two-dimensional turbulence: Simulations and basic flow properties

+If we take $\lambda_5$ to be a measure of the smallest vorticity structures, the numerical resolution of the simulations in table \ref{tab:cases} is $\Delta x /\lambda_5=0.1-0.2$, in terms of complex Fourier modes, and improves as the simulations proceed.

+A logarithmic slope of $-1$ coincides with the energy wavelength, and, because all the spectra in figure \ref{fig:specs}(c) are drawn just before the growth of $\lambda_q$ saturates in their respective simulations, $\lambda_q/L\approx 0.5$ in all cases.

-It is interesting that the spectra in figure \ref{fig:specs}(c) develop a second power-law, $k^{-5}$, deep within the steep `dissipative' range, especially for the higher Reynolds numbers.
+It is interesting that the spectra in figure \ref{fig:specs}(c) develop a short but clear $k^{-5}$ power law around the dissipative wavelength $\lambda_5$, especially for the higher Reynolds numbers.
 Spectra steeper than $k^{-3}$ are well-known in two-dimensional turbulence, and are believed to originate from a variety of reasons that depend on the initial conditions. \cite{saff71} argued that, since vorticity is conserved in the inviscid two-dimensional limit, the mutual distortion of the vortices eventually leads to the formation of vorticity discontinuities whose spectrum is $E_{\omega\omega}\sim k^{-2}$, or $E_{qq}\sim k^{-4}$. \cite{brach88}, starting from a relatively smooth vorticity field, report that a $k^{-4}$ energy spectrum appears initially, but evolves into $k^{-3}$ after individual vortices appear.
 This initial time ($\omega'_0 t\approx 10$) is of the same order as the transient period discarded in our simulations.